 Guidelines for the management of screen-detected abnormalities, screening in specific populations and investigation of abnormal vaginal bleeding can be accessed here.

-Below is a lift of useful resources around cancer screening:
+Below is a list of useful resources around cancer screening:

 The following resources are a brief list of quality improvement activities for improving cancer screening: